You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 Rowing machine

 This may sound too good to be true.
-You can make your own rowing machine for around $100.
+You can make your rowing machine for around $100.

 It’s high time someone came up with a budget-friendly version of rowing.
-Rowing is a complete low-impact exercise.
-Rowing can strengthen all major muscle groups and improve cardiovascular fitness.
+Rowing is a complete, low-impact exercise.
+Rowing can strengthen all major muscle groups and improve cardiovascular fitness.Â

 Another option is to take a plank out to sea.
 Cheap?
 Sure.
 A great workout?
 Probably.
 Too many sharks?
 It’s more likely than not.
 Stay with the DIY option.

-The rowing machine is very difficult to construct.
+The rowing machine is complicated to construct.
 This one might be for the more experienced DIYers.
-In this case, you can go to the variant of getting used gym equipment.You should make sure that the structure can support you if you are seated on it.
+In this case, you can go to the variant of getting used gym equipment.
+You should ensure the structure can support you if you are seated on it.
 A butt splinter is not enough to stop you from rowing your whole life.

 Laptop shelf for treadmill

-Sometimes it is easier to exercise when you have something distracting you.
+Sometimes, it is easier to exercise when you have something distracting you.
 This could be a friend, a TV, motivational posters for cats, or even your laptop.

 Slammable Medicine Ball